thesmythgroup/tsg-netlify-cms-next-starter/content/home.md

 ---
-title: TSG Netlify CMS Starter
+title: TSG Netlify CMS Starter!
+Hey Im changin this!
 intro: Netlify CMS is a great option for allowing non-technical editing of web content.
 features: